-Istanbul, the city where oriental and modern clash, sky-high minarets are the usual sight and small streets hide sweet shops at every corner.
+Istanbul, the city where oriental and modern clash, sky-high minarets are the usual sight and small streets hide sweet shops and cafes at every corner.
 Once you go there, you will always long to go back!
 As I often visit Istanbul, I decided to put together a few tips to help you discover its many wonders.

 Accommodation and Transportation

 Think carefully where you will stay.
 It takes time to get to any of the tourist attractions so book a hotel or Airbnb in the vicinity.
 In the European side of Istanbul, stay close to Aya Sofya or if you choose the Asian side, book a hotel near to the Kadikoy ferry harbor.

 As for transport, get an Istanbul travel card.
 You can use it for metro, bus, tram and ferry transport.
 One ticket is about 2.2 Lira and one Istanbul card can be used to check in more than one person.